bobbyong/Django-Cheatsheet/README.md

 the other branch called "newFeature".
 However if you're on branch "newFeature", commit the changes, then switch to master and run "ls" you won't see newfile.txt (*yay*), meaning you can't accidentally commit it to the master branch.

+**Checkout**

+To revert a file from modified to latest commit version (original)

+	git checkout -- <filename>

+To discard changes for the entire working copy

+	git checkout -- .

 **Others**

 Credential Caching Tool on Windows (save typing username & password):